Beauty And The Beast Part 2: Apprehending The Missing Supercurrent: Superconformal Symmetry And The Moonshine Module

 Our goal is to provide a superconformal current.
 This will be achieved if the third term above vanishes.
 Therefore we now search for a twisted ground state $\chi$ such that $\alpha(\chi)=1$ and $\kappa_{\lambda}(\chi)=0$ for every $\lambda\in\Lambda_{\mathrm{L}}$ with $\lambda^2=4$.
 Choose an orthonormal basis of $\mathcal{S}(\Lambda_{\mathrm{L}})$.
 Then we have

-where $s$ is the column vector representing $\chi$ in the chosen basis and and $M$ is as in eq. \eqref{eq:mdef}.
-We have also used eq. \eqref{eq:modconjdef} here.
-As discussed in Remark \ref{rem:Mi}, we can take the representation matrices $\gamma_{\lambda}$ to be real and $M=\mathds{1}$.
+where $s$ is the column vector representing $\chi$ in the chosen basis and and $M$ is as in \eqref{eq:mdef}.
+We have also used \eqref{eq:modconjdef} here.
+As discussed in Remark \ref{rem:Mi}, we will take the representation matrices $\gamma_{\lambda}$ to be real and $M=\mathds{1}$.